idvorkin/techdiary/notes/machine-learning.md

 CPU's are optimized for integer operations on few threads (E.g. high end CPU has 8 threads).
 GPUs are optimized for parallel floating point optimization (E.g.high end GPU has 560K threads).

-### What is tensor flow
+### What is a tensor

-Tensor flow is a library that lets you build models (as opposed to just use models like scikit-learn), and have the models be compiled to GPU/CPU on device ML processors.

-### Tensor flow is hard, are there alternatives
+Tensor is a name for a multi-dimensional array.

-#### What does on device ML cores do
+### What do on device ML cores do

 ### Model building vs Model Execution